MilesGorman/milesgorman.github.io/_pages/about.md

 I have recently completed a Master of Advanced Study (Part III) in Applied Mathematics at The University of Cambridge.

 I am now looking to continue my studies with a PhD in quantum computing.
 I am particularly interested in quantum error correction and fault tolerance.

+The best way to contact me is by email: [Miles.D.Gorman@gmail.com](mailto:Miles.D.Gorman@gmail.com).